Seventh generation of video game consoles

 Among handheld consoles, the seventh generation began somewhat earlier than the home consoles.
-November 2004 saw the introduction of the Nintendo DS, and the PlayStation Portable (PSP) came out in December.
+On November 21, 2004, saw the introduction of the Nintendo DS, and the PlayStation Portable (PSP) came out in December.
 The DS features a touch screen and built-in microphone, and supports wireless standards.
 The PSP became the first handheld video game console to use an optical disc format as its primary storage media.
 Sony also gave the PSP multimedia capability; connectivity with the PlayStation 3, PlayStation 2, other PSPs; as well as Internet connectivity.
 Despite high sales numbers for both consoles, PSP sales consistently lagged behind those of the DS.

 A crowdfunded console, the Ouya, received $8.5 million in preorders before launching in 2013.
 Post-launch sales were poor, and the device was a commercial failure.
 Additionally, microconsoles like the Nvidia Shield TV, Amazon Fire TV, Mojo, Razer Switchblade, GamePop, GameStick, and more powerful PC-based Steam Machine consoles have attempted to compete in the video game console market; however they are seldom classified as "seventh-generation" consoles.

 The seventh generation slowly began to wind down when Nintendo began cutting back on Wii production in the early 2010s.
 In 2014, Sony announced they were discontinuing the production of the PSP worldwide, and the release of new games for the DS eventually ceased later that year with the last third-party titles.
-Microsoft announced in that same year that they would discontinue the Xbox 360.
-The following year, Sony announced that it would soon discontinue the PlayStation 3.
-Around that time, the remaining Wii consoles were discontinued, ending the generation as all hardware was discontinued.
-The final Xbox 360 physical games were released in 2018, as FIFA 19 and Just Dance 2019.
+Microsoft announced in April 2016 that they would discontinue the Xbox 360.
+Around that time, the remaining Wii consoles were discontinued.
+The following year, Sony announced that it would soon discontinue the PlayStation 3, ending the generation as all hardware was discontinued.
+The last Xbox 360 physical games ever were released in 2018, as FIFA 19 and Just Dance 2019.
 Despite this, several more Wii games were released, including a few more annual Just Dance sequels, as well as a limited 3,000-copy print run of a physical release of Retro City Rampage DX.

-The eighth generation had already begun in early 2011, with the release of the Nintendo 3DS.
+The next generation of handheld consoles began on February 26, 2011, with the release of the Nintendo 3DS.